johnwvin/Jenkins-Controller-and-Agent-Installation-and-Configuration-Tutorial-Ubuntu-Docker-October-2025/README.md

 # replace placeholders

 ```
-### Once the key is generated, give ownership to the Jenkins user:
+### Once the key is generated, assure correct ownership:

 ```
-sudo chown 1000:1000 ~/jenkins/p12-key/jenkins.p12
+id -u # (this should output 1000, if not change the latter command to match the output) sudo chown 1000:1000 ~/jenkins/p12-key/jenkins.p12

 ```